Skip to main content

 Applying for a Drivers License and Buying a Car

 You may be permitted to use your international driver’s license in the US.
 Please reference the Drivers Manual of the Massachusetts RMV for specific information about your ability to use your license here in Massachusetts.
 Alternately, you may wish to consider obtaining a Massachusetts (MA) Driver’s License to drive in the state.
-You must have an I-20 or DS-2019 with a minimum duration of 12 months in order to apply for a driver's license.
+You must have an I-20 or DS-2019 with a minimum duration of 12 months to apply for a driver's license.

 You can apply online or find the application on the MassDOT RMV website.
-You may also visit the Registry of Motorvehicles (RMV) in-person:
+You may also visit the Registry of Motor vehicles (RMV) in person:

 Registry of Motor Vehicles – Watertown, MA